theplant/ratelimiter/README.md

 # ratelimiter

-Currently only supports GORM/Redis as the driver now.
+Currently only supports Redis / GORM as the driver now.

 ```go
 package ratelimiter_test